tranquilit/WAPT-Documentation/source/wapt-usage/wapt-organizational-unit.rst

 .. hint::

-  You can see in the picture that **update** and **upgrade** actions can be performed through this menu, thus selecting hosts by their organizational unit.
+  You can see in the picture that **update** and **upgrade** actions can be performed through this menu, thus selecting hosts by their Organizational Unit.

 In the **Enterprise** version, you may filter how hosts are displayed based on the Active Directory :abbr:`OU (Organizational Units)` they belong to.